How to Falsify String Theory at a Collider: Results

 Going forward, the high-luminosity LHC will make further progress on these searches.
 It is beyond our scope to provide a detailed projection of the scaling of backgrounds in a cut-and-count analysis.
-Instead, for the ATLAS results, we show in table \ref{tbl:highLumi} three different scenarios for 3 ab$^{-1}$ of data for how the background will scale.
-If the increase in the number of background events is worse than a 50\% increase over the ratio of luminosities, then our simple cut \& count analysis will not set limits substantially stronger than the current ones.
+Instead, for the ATLAS results, we show in table \ref{tbl:highLumi} three different scenarios for 3 ab$^{-1}$ of data for how the background will scale.\footnote{We keep the systematic uncertainty, \textbf{$\Delta s_{\text{syst.}}$}, fixed at 0.11$s$ and similarly scale the background uncertainty with the background.
+These values may also increase for the actual high-luminosity LHC, though the analysis is much less sensitive to increasing uncertainties than it is to the background event increases.} If the increase in the number of background events is worse than a 50\% increase over the ratio of luminosities, then our simple cut \& count analysis will not set limits substantially stronger than the current ones.
 Such a scenario would motivate innovation on the analysis side to deal with this more challenging experimental environment.
 For example, one could use precision Drell-Yan measurements at large invariant mass and high-luminosity to determine the running of $\alpha_2$ to improve limits on representations with $n \gtrsim 7$ beyond those given in table \ref{tbl:highLumi} \cite{Matsumoto:2017vfu,Alves:2014cda}.

 In figure \ref{fig:limits}, we plot the limits from both the recast analysis of \cite{ATLAS:2022rme} and our projection to the high-luminosity LHC.